applitools/example-selenium-javascript-mocha/README.md

-# Applitools Example: Selenium JavaScript Mocha with the Classic Runner
+# Applitools Example: Selenium JavaScript Mocha with the Ultrafast Grid

 This is the example project for the [Selenium JavaScript tutorial](https://applitools.com/tutorials/selenium-javascript.html).
 It shows how to start automating visual tests